Drowning is a leading cause of accidental death in the UK and we work with partner agencies to keep everyone safe around water.

 What to do if you fall in the water - Float to live - RNLI

 Everyone who falls unexpectedly into cold water instinctively reacts through panic and tries to swim hard to reach safety.
 However, your best chance of staying safe is to fight this instinct and float to live.

 Lie back and keep your airways clear, push your stomach up and extend your limbs moving hands and feet to help you float.

-If you find yourself unexpectedly in the water, do as little as possible, and float.
+If you find yourself unexpectedly in the water, fight your instincts and float to live.